httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

     * Reference: {{!RFC4960}} appendix B, this document.
     * Status: insecure

-To allow sender and recipient to provide a checksum which is independent from `Content-Encoding`, the following additional digest-algorithms are defined:

-  {: vspace="0"}
-  id-sha-512
-  : * Description: The sha-512 digest of the representation data of the resource when no
-    content coding is applied
-    * Reference: [RFC6234], [RFC4648], this document.
-    * Status: standard

-  id-sha-256
-  : * Description: The sha-256 digest of the representation data of the resource when no
-      content coding is applied
-    * Reference: [RFC6234], [RFC4648], this document.
-    * Status: standard

 # Using Digest in State-Changing Requests {#state-changing-requests}

 When the representation enclosed in a state-changing request